YOU ARE LOOKING FOR EXCELLENT DOCTORS AND HOSPITALS IN THE FIELD OF Ear, nose and throat medicine

 For patients from abroad, the costs for ear, nose, and throat treatment in Germany are strictly regulated by the German government (GOÄ Department).
 German physicians are not entitled to determine their own self-calculated fees for medical services.
 They are legally obliged to adhere to the official fixed tariff rates for doctors.

-In order to calculate the costs for a specific ENT therapy in Germany, ENT doctors and hospitals for otolaryngology first require detailed information on the specific ear, nose, or throat disease.
+In order to calculate the costs for a specific ENT therapy in Germany, ENT doctors and hospitals for otolaryngology first require detailed information about the specific ear, nose, or throat disease.
 This data can be transferred to the hospital in form of medical reports, findings or images taken prior to therapy.
 The treatment center then prepares a cost estimate.
 In most cases, the amount due must be paid ahead of the healing process.

 Find a Hospital for Otolaryngology in Germany